 Hiring writers (that don’t know SEO)

-If you’re like the businesses we work with, the core team is best equipped to create the highest quality content, and they have the least amount of time to write it.
+If you’re like the businesses we work with, your core team is best equipped to create the highest quality content, but they have the least amount of time to write it.

-Writing the type of content you need to rank isn’t easy.
+Writing the type of content you need to have to rank isn’t easy.

 At a minimum, it’s going to take a few hours.